PyMVPA/PyMVPA/doc/source/misc.rst

 While reporting found bugs, it is advised to provide information about the operating system/environment and availability of PyMVPA externals.
-Please use :func:`~mvpa.base.info.wtf` to collect such useful information to be included with the bug reports.
+Please use :func:`~mvpa2.base.info.wtf` to collect such useful information to be included with the bug reports.

 Alternatively, same printout can be obtained upon not handled exception